-The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
+The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane, tornado or wildfire.

 Individually, insurers are taking steps to mitigate damage from extreme weather, and many sponsor programs for their customers to fortify their homes and sometimes offer premium discounts for certain features, such as fire-resistive construction.
 To help homeowners following a loss, many also offer ordinance or law coverage, which covers any increased costs a homeowner incurs for having to bring a building up to municipal code or ordinances following a covered loss.
 Insurers also are working together to help build resilience in the United States.
 Many of them fund the Insurance Institute for Building and Home Safety, dedicated to reducing and preventing losses that disrupt the lives of millions of home and business owners each year.

 Natural Catastrophe Losses In The United States By Peril, 2022 (1)